powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 package handlers

 import (
     // ...
 )

-// these function definitions are not neccessary, anonymous signatures work
+// these function definitions are unneccessary, anonymous signatures work
 // just as well — this style can be more convenient for developers type GetUsers func() []User